Due to the current situation we are experiencing significant demand for tutoring. Fast track your enrolment online: Enrol Online Now

 • SACE

-The most important thing that an english tutor for students is to allow them to work out answers for themselves.
+The most important thing that a tutor for students is to allow them to work out answers for themselves.
 Of course, tutors should provide guidance, but they should not merely provide answers.
 Additionally, I feel that students must be allowed room to make mistakes.
-A tutor should not be one to apply too much pressure on a student, as too…
+A tutor should not be one to apply too much pressure on a student, as too much force…

 Balpreet